-Community comes alive for me in the realm of those with whom I want to share my dreams, our dreams.
-It is a group of people residing for whatever length of time in a shared space letting their guard down, learning to trust one another... seeing that there is a oneness of energy and spirit that connects them all.
+Community comes alive for me in the realm of those with whom I want to dream and share dreams.
+It is a group of people residing for whatever length of time in a shared space letting their guard down, learning to trust one another... seeing that there is a oneness of energy and spirit that connects us all.